-- ®Endeavor to make continuous improvements for reducing environmental impacts in order to build a sustainable society. - (5) Comply with environmental laws and regulations in the countries and regions where business activities are carried out. - (a) Endeavor to reduce emissions of greenhouse gases and contaminants and conserve resources through the life cycles of goods, products, and services. - 2Endeavor to appropriately manage hazardous chemicals and reduce the amounts used. - [®]Endeavor to reduce and appropriately manage waste. - 20When procuring raw materials, take into consideration the conservation of biodiversity and sustainable use of resources.
-In particular, when procuring wood and wood products, take due care not to use illegal logged timber, and endeavor to use wood that has been produced by sustainable methods, such as with recycled wood and certified wood.
+- ®Do not participate in money laundering, embezzlement, fraud or any other form of corrupt conduct. - 3Carry out appropriate disclosure to customers and society and also endeavor to provide necessary information in an appropriate manner. - IV.Consideration for the Environment - (5) Comply with environmental laws and regulations in the countries and regions where business activities are carried out. - (a) Endeavor to reduce emissions of greenhouse gases and contaminants and conserve resources through the life cycles of goods, products, and services. - 2Endeavor to appropriately manage hazardous chemicals and reduce the amounts used. - ®Endeavor to reduce and appropriately manage waste. - When procuring raw materials, take into consideration the conservation of biodiversity and sustainable use of resources.

+In particular, when procuring wood and wood products, take due care not to use illegal logged timber, and endeavor to use wood that has been produced by sustainable methods, such as recycled wood and certified wood.